Start9Labs/docs/src/device-guides/android/vpn.md

 1. Android will inform you that Wireguard wants to set up a VPN connection.
 Click 'OK'.

-1. Your VPN tunnel will have been created and visible in both Android's system menus and conveniently in the Wireguard app where there is a quick toggle.
+1. Your VPN tunnel will have been created and visible in both Android's system menus and conveniently in the WireGuard app where there is a quick toggle.

 ```admonish tip
 In GrapheneOS, all VPNs are set to be always-on by default.
 You may need to go into your VPN settings and deactivate this if you want to have connectivity while not connected to your Router VPN.